HariSekhon/Nagios-Plugin-Kafka/README.md

 #### Compile Yourself

-Maven, Gradle or SBT builds are all provided.
+Maven, Gradle or SBT automated builds are all provided.

 A self-contained jar file with all dependencies will be created and symlinked to ```check_kafka.jar``` at the top level.